lendholt/SimpleSpurSender/README.md

 Project History
 ===============
-This program was developed within the context of the following publicly funded research projects:
+This program was developed within the context of the following research
+projects:
  - DEWS, funded by the 6th Framework Programme of the European Union, Grant Agreement 045453, 2007 - 2010, Website: http://www.dews-online.org
- - TRIDEC, funden by the 7th Framework Programme of the European Uniton, Grant Agreement 258723, 2010 - 2013, Website: http://www.tridec-online.eu
+ - TRIDEC, funded by the 7th Framework Programme of the European Uniton, Grant Agreement 258723, 2010 - 2013, Website: http://www.tridec-online.eu

 Both projects are not longer active.
 Websites will probably shut down.